georgwittberger/jamstack-ecommerce-example/README.md

    Finally, all generated website files can be published to any web server or Content Delivery Network, e.g. [Netlify](https://www.netlify.com/).

+   _Note: The build process can also leverage API requests to load content which is not stored in content files in the Git repository._

-4. **Dynamic Enhancement via APIs:** Statically generated HTML does not mean that the website cannot include any dynamic features.
-These features like the shopping cart or personal user content are simply executed client-side when the web application has loaded in the browser.
+4. **Dynamic Enhancement via APIs:** Visitors are served static HTML files when loading the website in the browser.
+This is extremely fast because nothing needs dynamically generated on the server.

+   Once the web page has loaded the dynamic JavaScript kicks in and enhances the page with dynamic features.
+This can be features like the shopping cart or displaying personalized user content.

    Dynamic data can be fetched by sending API requests from the browser.
    Visitors can authenticate using standard protocols like OAuth 2.0 and OpenID